ikshantshukla123/pulse/ReadMe.md

 ## 🌐 Live Demo
 Experience the real-time territory warfare at: https://battle-silk.vercel.app/

-## 🏆 Hackathon Achievement
-This project demonstrates the transformative power of Somnia SDS for real-time Web3 gaming, proving that blockchain applications can deliver the instant, responsive experiences users expect from modern web applications.

 ## ✨ Author
 Built with ❤️ using Next.js, TypeScript, and Somnia Data Streams.